kodowicz/learn-spanish/README.md

 ## 📚 Usage
 Feel free to create your own account and explore Spanish.
 An email can be fake, there is no email authentication.
-If you just want to see a functionality of the application log in using following basic user:
+If you just want to see a functionality of the application log in as guest or using following basic user:
 > ***email:** user@gmail.com*

 > ***password:** 123456*